vmware-labs/wasm-workers-server/README.md

 # Wasm Workers Server

-Wasm Workers Server (`wws`) is an HTTP server that runs applications with WebAssembly.
-These applications are composed by multiple modules, called "workers" or "handlers".
-Each of these modules is in charge of replying to a specific HTTP path in your application.
+Wasm Workers Server (`wws`) is a framework to develop and run serverless applications server in WebAssembly.
+These applications are composed by multiple modules called "workers".
+Each of these tiny modules is in charge of replying to a specific HTTP path in your application.

-The server loads the existing Wasm modules and compatible languages in the current path.
+The server loads the existing Wasm modules and compatible languages in the given path.
 The filenames and folders determine the final routes that will be served.
 This is called "filesystem routing" and is a popular technique.
 Successful frameworks such as [NextJS](https://nextjs.org/) and [Eleventy](https://www.11ty.dev/) work in this way.

 Here you have an example of running the tool: